 Your day begins with morning registration, so you spend time with friends in your tutor group and your form tutor, who will get to know you well in your two years within us.

 You will have a number of lessons during the day and you will notice a significant change from your experience at GCSE, as you focus on a smaller number of subjects in greater depth.
 Subjects will continue to be demanding and require dedication, determination and commitment, but you will also be encouraged to pursue independent research, ask questions and take responsibility for your learning.

 Alongside A Level subject lessons, you will have a number of independent study periods where you will make use of our Sixth Form study area or our Sixth Form area in our library to undertake independent work.
 At break and lunch times, you will normally be allowed off site and there are many cafes nearby, thanks to our central London location.

 How big are classes in Westminster City School’s Sixth Form?

-We keep class sizes small, with the average being 10-15 students.
-As a London sixth form that is smaller than many, staff and students quickly get to know each other.
+We keep class sizes fairly small and, as a London sixth form that is smaller than many, staff and students quickly get to know each other.

 What extra-curricular clubs and activities are offered by Westminster City School’s Sixth Form?